Clap, don’t chant: China aims for ‘Zero COVID’ Olympics

 WHAT HAPPENS IF AN ATHLETE TESTS POSITIVE?

 In Tokyo, organizers say 33 athletes tested positive during the Games.
-Of those, 22 were withdrawn from from competition.
+Of those, 22 were withdrawn from competition.
 Even with the tightened precautions in Beijing, experts say some positive tests are likely, especially with omicron in play.

 If an athlete or other participant tests positive but doesn’t have symptoms, they’ll need to go into isolation in a dedicated hotel.
 They’ll be provided with meals and can open their windows for fresh air but won’t be able to leave their rooms, which organizers say will be about 270 square feet (25 square meters).